 Intuitive eating is an evidence-supported, mind-body approach to eating.
 It’s based on following your internal cues rather than external, societal cues for eating.
 While it’s much more complex than “eat when you’re hungry” and “stop when you’re full,” learning those principles, specifically, can be great opportunities to tune into the mind-body connection.

 Becoming an intuitive eater takes time.
-However, it’s not all or nothing and there are several ways to practice the intuitive eating mentality.
+However, it’s not all-or-nothing and there are several ways to practice the intuitive eating mentality.
 Here’s how.

 Are you full and satisfied after breakfast?
-Does it keep you sustained for 2-3 hours, or do you find yourself reaching for a snack shortly after?
+Does it keep you sustained for two to three hours, or do you find yourself reaching for a snack shortly after?
 Are you constantly hungry or tired?
 Is food providing you energy?
 These are all questions to help check in with your body.
 How are you feeling?
 What do you need?
 Are you too busy to pack or eat an afternoon snack?
 That afternoon snack may give you that burst of energy you need to finish the day, so ignoring that afternoon hunger cue isn’t doing you any favors.
 Food can and should energize us.
 Try to eat more of the foods that energize you and make you feel good.

 In our society, hunger has sometimes been villainized or frowned upon as an inconvenience.
 However, just like the need to yawn, sleep, or go to the bathroom, hunger is a biological need.
 Our body does a good job of giving us hunger signs, yet it’s easy to become accustomed to ignoring them if we don’t know what we’re looking for.